 The third edition of NORRAG Special Issue (NSI), released on 3 October 2019, is entitled “Global Monitoring of National Educational Development: Coercive or Constructive?”.
 NSI 03 aims to analyze the impact of global monitoring reports on education and educational policy around the world.
 The English translation was released in March 2020.

 For the first time, the original version is in Spanish and titled “Monitoreo global del desarrollo educativo nacional: ¿coercitivo o constructivo?”.
-English, French, Arabic and Mandarin Chinese translations are now available.
-A Russian Translation will be available in December.
+English, French, Arabic, Russian and Mandarin Chinese translations are now available.

 NSI 03 consists of 23 articles and provides valuable insights and perspectives about the way education reports are perceived, announced and received, but also how the reports are produced by international organizations.
 The issue offers a panel of reflections on how global reports and indicators shape the global development agenda.
 Bridging the gap between theory and practice as well as advocacy and policy.